I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 It’s questionable whether big game hunters dig deep into their own psyches to find their motivation.
 For those that are honest enough, they will say it gives them pleasure to bring down a dangerous wild animal.
 However, most trophy hunters say they shoot wildlife to conserve wildlife.
 That sounds like a bogus argument, but there is something to it.

 Take the case of Corey Knowlton’s black rhinoceros.
 According to CNN, “The Namibian government said it allowed the killing of the bull rhino because the older male could have actually hurt younger males needed to repopulate the species.”
 So, taking out the old guy strengthened the gene pool of the remaining animals.

-There are commercial operations in which animals are bred to be killed; it’s called canned hunting and is frowned upon by people who call themselves real hunters.
+There are commercial operations in which animals are bred to be killed; this is called canned hunting and is frowned upon by people who call themselves "real" hunters.
 Will Travers, President of the wildlife charity Born Free Foundation calls this hitting “the bottom of the barrel.”

-Animals such as lions are raised in captivity and then released into an enclosed area so the “hunter” can make their kill.
-These businesses usually offer a guarantee that if you don’t kill what you wanted you don’t pay.
+Animals such as lions are raised in captivity and then released into an enclosed area so a “hunter” can make their kill.
+These businesses usually offer a guarantee that if you don’t kill what you want, you don’t pay.
 The trade is so lucrative that some farmers have given up raising cattle in order to switch to wildlife.